 There are a variety of ways the Language/Culture requirement can be satisfied including foreign language study or the study of a specific culture through courses taught in English.

 The BFA Science/Technology requirement can be satisfied by any course that meets the Mathematics or Natural Science requirement for Liberal Arts students.

-In addition to the above distribution requirements, students must also complete 1 full-credit course in the Social Sciences and Humanities as well as 3 Liberal Arts elective courses, which can be any academic course offered on either the Fenway or Medford/Somerville campus.
-One Liberal Arts elective requirement can be satisfied by an art history course either through the Visual and Critical Studies department on the SMFA campus of the Art History department on the Medford/Somerville campus.
+In addition to the above distribution requirements, students must also complete 3 semester hour units in both social sciences and humanities as well as 9 semester hour units in liberal arts elective courses, which can be any non-studio course (except for physical education) offered on either the Fenway or Medford/Somerville campus.
+One Liberal Arts elective requirement can be satisfied by an art history course either through the Visual and Critical Studies department on the Fenway campus or the Art History department on the Medford/Somerville campus.

 BFA students are required to complete a total of 76 semester hour units of studio coursework to graduate.
 Within this requirement, students have the freedom to choose what coursework will best help them realize their artistic vision and voice.
 This process is a fluid and organic one, and will shift and change over the course of a student’s undergraduate experience.